More information on Occidental’s planning for Fall 2021, organized by topic.

 The U.S. State Department recently announced that international students may obtain a “National Interest Exception” to the international travel ban, which will make it possible for our international students to return to campus.
 Unvaccinated individuals arriving from overseas have been given instructions on quarantining upon arrival and access to the Johnson and Johnson vaccine.
 Vaccinated individuals arriving from abroad will be tested 3-5 days after arrival and asked to follow strict masking policies until receiving a negative test result.

-A return to on-campus life does not by any measure mean abandoning the best-practice safety measures that we have come to rely on.
-We do expect our testing program, even for those who are fully vaccinated, to remain in place this fall.
-And we will continue to follow the guidance of public health officials as they apply to college campuses.
+We will continue to follow the guidance of public health officials as they apply to college campuses.
 In order to protect our campus community, those living or working on campus must abide by our health and safety requirements.
 This includes wearing face masks in public at all times, practicing physical distancing, and using a College-sponsored monitoring app for daily temperature and symptom checks.

 Read the latest COVID testing policy information for campus.